 Two-piece ensembles and jumpsuits are other alternatives for your bridesmaids.
 A jumpsuit could easily be dressed down with a denim jacket and sneakers after the wedding day, while tops and skirts can be worn separately with other outfits.

 The color of the bridesmaid dress can quickly determine whether or not it will be easy to re-wear.
 For example, a mint green dress might be wearable again for a few weeks in the springtime, but it probably isn’t getting pulled out of the closet for a formal work function or cocktail party—especially in the dead of winter.

-If the goal is finding bridesmaid dresses you can actually wear again, choose neutral or understated colors that are appropriate for a variety of occasions.
-A simple black or navy dress could work for other weddings or work functions, and a dress in a cream or blush shade can be worn at daytime events.
+If the goal is finding bridesmaid dresses you can actually wear again, choose neutral or understated colors that are appropriate for a variety of occasions, seasons, and settings.
+A simple black or navy dress could work for other weddings and cocktail parties, while a dress in a pale blue or blush shade can be worn at daytime events.
 Bold colors and patterns (like tropical motifs or floral prints) can sometimes be more challenging to wear beyond the wedding day, since they’re likely limited to specific seasons and/or themes.

 The silhouette and neckline will also make a difference when it comes to re-wearing bridesmaid dresses.
 Dresses with sleeves and straps tend to be more versatile than strapless options, especially if they’re bra-friendly and don’t require special (and often uncomfortable) undergarments.